willianathompson/configure-ad/README.md

 </p>
 <p>

 The Active Directory Domain Services (AD DS) role was installed on the Windows Server 2022 VM.
-Using Server Manager, the server was promoted to a Domain Controller, and a new domain (mydomain.com) was created.
-The server was restarted, and Domain Admin credentials were set up successfully.
+Using Server Manager, the server was set up as a Domain Controller, and a new domain called mydomain.com was created.
+After restarting the server, the Domain Admin credentials were set up successfully.

 </p>
 <br />